Gaius-Augustus/Augustus/README-cgp.txt

   the other genomes.
 This increases the runtime and memory requirement, but is potentially more accurate (default: off)

---/CompPred/exon_gain=q_gain --/CompPred/exon_loss=q_loss
-  rate of exon gain and rate of exon loss (parameters of the phylogenetic model) q_gain and q_loss are positive real numbers

---/CompPred/maxIterations=n
-  the maximum number of dual decomposition iterations (default 100).

---/CompPred/only_species=f
-  only predict genes for a subset of the species in the phylogenetic tree. f is a file that contains the species identifiers, one per line, of the subset

 --UTR=on/off
   predict the untranslated regions in addition to the coding sequence.
   Note that the 3'-UTR, 5'UTR or both can be absent in some genes if candidate UTRs perform poorly in the ab initio model and are not supported by extrinsic evidence.
 Enforce the prediction of UTRs with --/CompPred/genesWithoutUTRs=false

+--nc=on/off
+  simultaneous prediction of coding genes and non-coding genes (mostly lincRNA) (default: off) Non-coding genes are only predicted if they have RNA-Seq support.
+  This option is experimental, as the scores of exons/introns of non-coding genes in the gene structure graph still need to be defined.
+  Usage only intended for developers!

 --genemodel=partial/complete
   partial      : allow prediction of incomplete genes at the sequence boundaries (default) complete     : only predict complete genes

 --/CompPred/genesWithoutUTRs=true/false
   if true, all predicted genes are flanked by a 5'- and 3'- untranslated region (with the exception of partial genes at the sequence boundaries).